jesjoha/my-website/README.md

 I have created a website, kind of like a portfolio, to present myself. <br>
 I am using SvelteKit to create the interactive pages and tailwindCSS and SkeletonLabs to style them.
 <br>
-The website is still to be deployed.
+The website is now deployed [here](https://kinglee-website.vercel.app/what)!
+I still need to style it for mobile screens.